dEVT20034/AutoDA/README.md

 ## Need help?

-- Use the in-app contact form or email `support@autoda.example`.
+- Use the in-app contact form or email `devt28173@gmail.com`.
 - Contributions welcome—open issues or PRs for bugs, features, or UX polish.

-Happy automating! 🚀